 While she enjoyed quoting others, Tasha was highly quotable herself.
 She once said, “I think I’ve done a good job of life,” which is more than evident to anyone who has read her books, seen her paintings, or had a glimpse into the idyllic world she created in the New England countryside.
 A believer in reincarnation and the fluidity of time, she declared, “When I die, I’m going right back to 1830.”
 For all we know, she’s there (or, rather, then) right now, tending her garden and gathering wood for the stove.

 Later today, I plan to enjoy afternoon tea—a daily ritual for Tasha—with a slice of cake made from her “receipt” book to celebrate a woman for whom life itself was a work of art and whose indomitable spirit didn’t let a little thing like the 20th century interfere with her desire to live in the mid-1800s.

 Happy 100th Birthday to Tasha Tudor: a legend, in her own time.

 Stuff Worthy Of Our Notice™ in this post:

 Books by and about Tasha Tudor can be purchased from Amazon and Barnes & Noble.
 For original art, prints, rare books, and other Tasha Tudor collectibles, visit Cellar Door Books.
-Explore the Tasha Tudor Museum to learn more about her life and art.
+Join the Tasha Tudor Society to learn more about her life and art.